ottozastrow/indexAnyFrontend/standlet/docs/docs/scope and definitions/Article 1 - Subject matter and scope.md

    <p class="norm">16.&nbsp;&nbsp;Nothing in this Regulation shall
-restrict the freedom of the press or the freedom of expression in the media in so far as those freedoms are guaranteed in the Union and in the Member&nbsp;States, in particular under Article&nbsp;11 of the Charter of Fundamental Rights of the European Union.</p>
+restrict the freedom of the press or the freedom of expression in the media in so far as those freedoms are guaranteed in the Union and in the Member&nbsp;States, in particular under [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)1 of the Charter of Fundamental Rights of the European Union.</p>